sharathzer0/dev-tribe/contributor.md

-# Contributors Hall of Fame 🎖
+su# Contributors Hall of Fame 🎖
 Add Your Github Username

 1. sabagithu